arpitbbhayani/knowledge-base/python-internals/how-python-optimizes-strings-using-string-interning/README.md

 [![How python optimizes strings using String Interning?](https://i.ytimg.com/vi/QpGK69LzfpY/mqdefault.jpg)](https://www.youtube.com/watch?v=QpGK69LzfpY)

-<p>In this video, we dive deep into CPython and find out how Python optimizes strings.
-The optimization we will be going through is called String Interning which is like caching the strings - using the same reference and not creating a new instance every time.</p>
+In this video, we dive deep into CPython and find out how Python optimizes strings.
+The optimization we will be going through is called String Interning which is like caching the strings - using the same reference and not creating a new instance every time.

-<p>Link to my String Interning article: https://arpitbhayani.me/blogs/string-interning
-Code changes we made in the video: https://github.com/arpitbbhayani/cpython/pull/9</p>
+Link to my String Interning article: https://arpitbhayani.me/blogs/string-interning Code changes we made in the video: https://github.com/arpitbbhayani/cpython/pull/9

-<p>Chapters:
+Chapters:
- - 0:00 What is String Interning?
+0:00 What is String Interning?
- - 4:26 Tracing CPython function that interns strings
- - 5:36 Going through the PyUnicode_InternInPlace function
- - 18:45 Interned state stored in strings
+4:26 Tracing CPython function that interns strings 5:36 Going through the PyUnicode_InternInPlace function 18:45 Interned state stored in strings
- - 21:10 Interning does not work on all strings
+21:10 Interning does not work on all strings
- - 25:22 The catch with interning</p>
+25:22 The catch with interning

-<h1>The Honest Python</h1>
+# The Honest Python

-<p>The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.</p>
+The Honest Python is a series in which we dissect certain features, behaviors, and not-so-obvious outputs by diving deeper into the CPython source code and if possible altering it to get a much clearer understanding.

 You can also
  - Subscribe to the YT Channel [Asli Engineering](https://youtube.com/c/ArpitBhayani)